Hi. My name is Philipp Rieber.

 I'm 42 years old and I live in Munich, Germany.

 I'm a full stack Software Engineer.
 I mainly develop completely customised web applications, APIs and focus on DevOps tasks.
 Thus, I'm not limited to a specific area and feel equally comfortable on the client as on the server side – as well as on the console, during software design stage, in a Scrum team or when exploring a customer's precise needs.

-I'm working as a Senior Software Developer at ottonova AG, the first digital private health insurance in Germany.
+I'm working as a Senior Software Developer at ottonova, the first digital private health insurance in Germany.
 Before, I worked as a Senior Software Engineer at Paymill GmbH (which was all about payment) and at Session Digital GmbH/Inviqa (agency).
 I evaluated an InsurTech startup idea at WERK1 and worked for seven years as a web developer, team lead and deputy managing director of an internet agency (Onemedia GmbH).
 Besides, I advise and support some other projects.

 For development I use a lot of different concepts, techniques, frameworks, toolkits and libraries - some more, some less.